<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p class="wp-block-paragraph"><em>Published by NOTE UK.
 For more information about our electronics manufacturing services, <a href="https://note-ems.co.uk/contact-us/" data-wpel-link="internal">contact the team</a> or <a href="https://note-ems.co.uk/wp-content/uploads/2025/12/2026-NOTE-UK-Brochure-1.pdf" data-wpel-link="internal">download our 2026 brochure</a>.</em></p>

-<p>The post <a href="https://note-ems.co.uk/2026/06/22/contract-electronics-manufacturer-cem/" data-wpel-link="internal">What is a Contract Electronics Manufacturer (CEM) &#8211; and how do you choose one in the UK?</a> appeared first on <a href="https://note-ems.co.uk" data-wpel-link="internal">NOTE</a>.</p>
+<p>The post <a href="https://note-ems.co.uk/2026/06/22/contract-electronics-manufacturer-cem/" data-wpel-link="internal">UK CEM Guide: Choosing the Right Partner</a> appeared first on <a href="https://note-ems.co.uk" data-wpel-link="internal">NOTE</a>.</p>

 ]]></content:encoded>